The New Approaches Framework

 North African Network

-Linking North African energy, financial, and technological potential.
+Linking North African energy, financial, industrial, and technological potential into a broader resilience field.

 Regional Defense Industry

-Development of strategic industrial capacity within the region.
+Development of strategic industrial capacity within the region to reduce external dependency and improve long-term security depth.

-When bureaucracy reaches its limit, the Strategic Pivot is required.
+When bureaucracy reaches its limit, the pivot must be clarified.

 Request Strategic Briefing